pic

 However, you should always wrap for-loops in functions.
 Executing for-loops outside a function severely degrades performance, and is additionally subject to different rules regarding variable scoping. [note] In fact, older versions of Julia were restricting the use of for-loops in the global scope.

-Iterating over Indices
+Iteration over Indices

 So far, we've considered a simple list like ["hello", "beautiful", "world"] to demonstrate how for-loops work.
-In real applications, however, manually specifying each element in a list is impractical.
+In real applications, however, manually specifying each element in a collection is impractical.
 Fortunately, when a list follows a predictable pattern (e.g., a sequence of numbers), we can simply describe the pattern that generates those elements.

 Building on this insight, we'll next explore how to define ranges.
 They let users define a sequence of numbers, which is particularly useful to access elements of a collection through their indices.